 - A. Where unusual circumstances prevail or where weather conditions are unfavorable, a game may be postponed by mutual consent of the Principals, or authorized agents, of the schools involved.
-Postponed games will be rescheduled to the next available weekday/night including school vacations. - B. The Executive Director of this Committee or the Director of the Sport involved is empowered to exercise the right to postpone a game in the event of failure of the Principals to agree on the matter.
-If at game time conditions for playing are, in the judgment of the head official, too hazardous for playing, s/he may at his/her discretion postpone the game even though there be no mutual agreement. - C. All playoff games, regular season RIIL hockey games, and winter track meets can only be postponed by the Director of the Sport involved.
-If an individual school believes that safety considerations require that the game or meet not be played; the school has the right to refuse to play.
-However, the game or meet will be forfeited to the scheduled opponent and the expenses incurred by the RIIL as a result of the canceled game or meet will be assessed to the school canceling the contest.
+Postponed games will be rescheduled to the next available weekday/night. - B. The Executive Director or the Middle School Sport Coordinator is empowered to exercise the right to postpone a game in the event of failure of the Principals to agree on the matter.
+If at game time conditions for playing are, in the judgment of the head official, too hazardous for playing, s/he may at his/her discretion postpone the game even though there is no mutual agreement.